aws-samples/aws-modernization-with-gitlab-hashicorp-gremlin/content/20_Create_Accounts/1_launch_aws_cloud9_ide.md

 {{% /notice %}}

 {{% notice tip %}}
-Leave this tab open (Use new tab for next step)
+Leave cloud9 open we will be using cloud9 through out this workshop
 {{% /notice %}}